cdl-geneseo/geneseo-dictionary/G/Grippy-Sock-Vacation.md

 # Grippy Sock Vacation

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Grippy Sock Vacation

 Created by  Marissa Maxwell on May 05, 2023

 A phrase used to describe time spent in a mental hospital.As of 2023, 60% of students surveyed have heard of this phrase and about 35% think that this is fairly often or very often used on campus.